What do goats eat?

 Grazers primary source of foraging is grass.
 They don't spend a lot of time looking for much more than the grass on the ground.
 If it's too high up, they probably won't bother with it.

-The secondary part of a goat’s base diet is hay.
-There are three types of hay that you can choose from; grass, legume, and cereal.
+The secondary part of a goat's base diet is hay.
+There are three types when choosing hay; grass, legume, and cereal.